annatbui/Gaussian_truncated_potential/README.md

 pair_style      lj/cut/coul/GT <kappa> <cutoff>
 ```

 No k-space style should be defined.
-It is also reccommended that you check out the [FiniteField repository](https://github.com/uccasco/FiniteFields).
+It is also recommended that you check out the [FiniteField repository](https://github.com/uccasco/FiniteFields).